-In 2020 his work has been selected for the ING Discerning Eye exhibition, shortlisted for the Seqestered Art Portrait Prize, longlisted for the Jacksons Art Prize and The New English Art Club.
-He appeared again on Sky Arts’ Portrait Artist of the Year and was asked to appear on Sky Arts’ Portrait Artist of the Week, where he painted Samira Ahmed.
+In 2020 his work was selected for the ING Discerning Eye exhibition, shortlisted for the Seqestered Art Portrait Prize, longlisted for the Jacksons Art Prize and The New English Art Club.
+He appeared on Sky Arts’ Portrait Artist of the Year, where he painted Dame Katherine Grainger and was invited to appear on Sky Arts’ Portrait Artist of the Week, where he painted broadcaster and journalist Samira Ahmed.

-2020 has been a challenging time for everyone and in recognition of the frontline work that NHS personnel have been faced with, he participated a few times in the Instagram #portraitsfornhsheroes project and has since been featured on the Portraits For NHS Heroes website, where he has an article on drawing and is featured in the book published by Bloomsbury.
+In recognition of the frontline work that NHS personnel have been faced with during the COVID 19 pandemic, he participated in the Instagram #portraitsfornhsheroes project and has since been featured on the Portraits For NHS Heroes website, where he has an article on drawing and his portrait is featured in the book published by Bloomsbury in 2020.

 He was selected for the 2019 Royal Society of Birmingham Artists' Portrait Award, was a semifinalist in the Sky Portrait Artist of the Year 2019 and was selected for the Discerning Eye exhibition at the Mall Galleries in London in 2018.
 Geoffrey was also a finalist for the Royal Society of Portrait Painters' Bulldog Bursary in 2013 and was long-listed for the BP Portrait Award in his first year as a portrait artist in the same year.